mulesoft-labs/alexander-performance-tests/README.md

-# Alexander performance tests
+# Alexander Performance Tests
-## a.k.a Alexander the great
+## a.k.a Alexander The Great
-Here we can found the framework and definition for every performance test suite defined
+Here we can found the framework and definition for every performance test suite defined.

 # Getting started
 ## Requirements
 * JDK 1.8

-## Running a test
+## Running a test from local
-`mvn gatling:test -Dgatling.core.simulationClass=Eastwood`
+`mvn gatling:test -Dgatling.core.simulationClass=eastwood.testconnectivity.TestConnectivity`

+## Running a test remotely
+`./run_remote eastwood.testconnectivity.TestConnectivity 192.168.1.1`

+#### Results
+Results of the run will be located in `DATE-TIME-results.zip` in the local dir.

 ## Logging
 We use plain logging with structured logging, so this solution can be plugged in to a system like ELK to easily parse